vsmolyakov/fin/README.md

 <img src="https://github.com/vsmolyakov/fin/blob/master/figures/market_gp.png"/>
 </p>

-The figure above shows GP regression applies to SP500 time series for a period of one year.
+The figure above shows GP regression applied to SP500 time series for a period of one year.
 Notice that the lack of future observations results in a constant prediction, i.e. the mean and the variance of the GP regressor do not change.

 **Mean-Variance Portfolio**